Klonopin vs Xanax

 How they're similar

 Clonazepam and alprazolam have a great deal in common.
-They are close relatives.
+They are close relatives, and most of what is true of one is true of the other.

-• Both can cause physical dependence and tolerance with regular use.
+- Both can cause physical dependence and tolerance with regular use, even when taken exactly as prescribed.

-• Both are Schedule II controlled substances, a category for medications with accepted medical use and a recognized potential for misuse and dependence.
+- Both are Schedule IV controlled substances, a federal category for medications with accepted medical use and a recognized potential for misuse and dependence.

 These shared cautions are real, and they are also manageable when treatment is planned and supervised.
 They are a reason for care, not for alarm.